Showing posts with label Decision Making. Show all posts

 The story.,.

 Ottumwa, Iowa was my hometown - about 30,000 people.
-My employment options were limited yet I really appreciated and learned much from both my paper routes and my job as a drug-store delivery boy.
+My employment options were limited; yet.
+I found work - paper routes and my job as a drug-store delivery boy.
 There were other kids whose jobs had different pay, hours, relationships, and location.
-Yet, I was thankful for the job that I had.
-I knew both people who had the jobs before me and they both asked me if I'd like to have the job.
+But, I was thankful for the job that I had.
+I knew both people who held the jobs before me and they both asked me if I'd like to take over the job - I'm thankful they asked.

 Yes, I'm comfortable with my life patterns and often do need to be asked to make changes.
 After I'm asked, accept, and learn my new role, I often ask myself, why did I need to be asked?
 Was I really free to choose before being asked?
 Was I behaving complacently without accurately assessing my condition and environment?
 Was I really self aware as to what was going on?